Advanced Neurological Care

 Comprehensive Stroke Center

 Temecula Valley Hospital has received certification from DNV as a Comprehensive Stroke Center, reflecting the highest level of expertise for the treatment of serious stroke events.
+Our advanced stroke services are designed with the needs of stroke patients in mind, and our stroke rehab services focus on improvement.

 The Neurointerventional Suite at Temecula Valley Hospital offers biplane angiography, which is an advanced, minimally invasive technology used to diagnose and treat stroke and other neurological conditions, including: